shortak/Portfolio/Projects/CS_Fundamentals_Using_C++/enums_and_opoverload/README.md

 ```

-The reason for the enum, however, is to make it so that the named variables will have their own type.
+The reason for the enum, is to make it so that the named variables will have their own type.
 This way, a "Color" type variable won't be able to work with an "int" type variable, thus avoiding logical bugs in the code.

 ## enum class vs. enum

 ```cpp